SSCL on Motor Vehicles from 01.05.2026

 Effect

-From 01 May 2026, motor vehicles are specifically recognized under Part IB for wholesale / retail purposes.
+From 01 May 2026, motor vehicles are specifically exempted under Part IB for wholesale / retail purposes.

 5️⃣ Important Change for Importation from 01.05.2026